 Each of the municipalities in the Brokenstraw Creek watershed was contacted via telephone to complete an information gathering survey.
 Nineteen of the 21 municipalities participated in the survey.
 The survey gathered valuable information regarding the issues and concerns of the municipal leaders of the watershed that was used during development of the plan.

 1. Does your municipality have a comprehensive plan?

-- 11 of the 19 responded yes

-- 2. Does your municipality currently utilize zoning?
+2. Does your municipality currently utilize zoning?

-- 10 of the 19 responded yes

-- 3. Does your municipality currently utilize subdivision ordinances?
+3. Does your municipality currently utilize subdivision ordinances?

-- 5 of the 19 responded yes

-- 13 of the 19 responded no
+• One municipality did not know

 4. Does your municipality have a floodplain ordinance?